OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-preparing-node-config.md

 | `parentChainId`           | Chain ID of the parent chain where your Orbit chain is deployed.                                                                                                                                                                      |
 | `parentChainRpcUrl`       | Parent chain's RPC URL.                                                                                                                                                                                                               |

-In case you do not have the `chainConfig` and `coreContracts` readily available, you can obtain them using the `createRollupPrepareTransaction` and `createRollupPrepareTransactionReceipt` APIs.
+If you don't have the `chainConfig` and `coreContracts` readily available, you can obtain them using the `createRollupPrepareTransaction` and `createRollupPrepareTransactionReceipt` APIs.

 Here's an example of how to extract `chainConfig` and `coreContracts` using just the transaction hash from your deployment: